olliw42/fastmavlink/README.md

 In addition, the fastMavlink C library provides features not provided otherwise but which are quite missed.
 For instance, it has optimized routines for use in MAVLink routers as well as a MAVLink router library.
 It offers a pymavlink-mavgen mimicry capability, which can make changing to fastMavlink easy.

-Lastly, the C code is generated using a Python generator from the MAVLink protocol XML definition files, as it is common with MAVLink.
+The C code is generated using a Python generator from the MAVLink protocol XML definition files, as it is common with MAVLink.
 The code generator is based off pymavlink-mavgen's, but has been massively renovated, cleaned up, and more logically structured.
 It also provides new capabilities.
 For instance, it provides consistent code generation across included dialects, which removes the hickups possible with pymavlink-mavgen.
 It therefore is well prepared to provide the means for the upcoming MAVLink governance policy, such as message overwrite for development and testing.

+Lastly, fastMavlink provides a comprehensive test suite.

 You don't believe all this can be true, you think it must be exaggerated?
 Well, when please check it out and judge :)